Lemon Cream Cheese Scones with Strawberries

-Today we’re celebrating with the best scone recipe to leave my kitchen!
-I’ve said that before but this recipe trumps all the others!
-It’s perfect enough to serve to mom on Mother’s Day morning.
+Today we’re celebrating with the best scone recipe to leave my kitchen.
+I’ve said that before but this lemon scones recipe trumps all the others!

 It took me a few tries to get the ratio of cream cheese right.
 But I found that simply using half butter and half cream cheese yielded the texture I was looking for.